Data protection and disclaimer

 The data we collect and save is treated confidentially and, using appropriate technical and organizational precautions, protected against loss or manipulation and unauthorized access by third parties.

 Our digital presence may contain links to other digital solutions that are outside our control and are not covered by this Privacy Policy.
-If you access other digital solutions using the links provided, the operators of these digital solutions may collect information from you that will be used by these operators in accordance with their privacy policies, which may differ from ours.
+If you access other digital solutions using the links provided, the operators of these digital solutions may collect information from you which will be used by these operators in accordance with their Privacy Policies, which may differ from ours.

 We do not accept liability for any unauthorized access or loss of personal data that is beyond our control.